AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

 Adding Location or Communication Stations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The :ref:`Location` is able to simulate a location on a celestial body like Earth.
+The :ref:`groundLocation` is able to simulate a location on a celestial body like Earth.
-The location can also be on a satellite.
+The location can also be on a satellite position.
 Vizard will show a line between a satellite
 and this location including if the satellite is within the
 field of view of this location.
 Vizard can illustrate this ground location using the
 ``addLocation()`` method, such as::